-Multiple case series and randomized controlled trials attest to the efficacy of synthetic polypropylene mesh slings at 5-10 years.
+Multiple case series and randomized controlled trials attest to the efficacy of synthetic polypropylene mesh slings at 10-15 years.
 This efficacy is equivalent or superior to other surgical techniques.
 There is no significant increase in adverse events observed over this period of follow-up.
-Based on these data, the AUA Guideline for the Surgical Management of Stress Urinary Incontinence (2009) concluded that synthetic slings are an appropriate treatment choice for women with stress incontinence, with similar efficacy but less morbidity than conventional non-mesh sling techniques.
-The AUA Guideline also indicates that intra-operative cystoscopy should be performed during all synthetic sling procedures to identify urinary tract injury.
+Based on these data, the AUA Guideline for the Surgical Management of Stress Urinary Incontinence (2017) concluded that synthetic slings are an appropriate treatment choice for women with stress incontinence, with similar efficacy but less morbidity than conventional non-mesh sling techniques.
+The AUA also feels that intra-operative cystoscopy should be performed during all synthetic sling procedures to identify urinary tract injury.

-The AUA strongly agrees with the FDA1 that a thorough informed consent should be conducted prior to synthetic sling surgery.
+The AUA strongly agrees that prior to selecting mid-urethral synthetic sling procedures for the surgical treatment of stress incontinence in women, physicians must discuss the specific risks and benefits of mesh, as well as alternative to a mesh sling.
+This statement is in full accordance with the FDA's1 recommendations regarding informed consent prior to synthetic sling surgery.
 The AUA also agrees that surgeons who wish to perform synthetic sling surgery should:

 - Undergo rigorous training in the principles of pelvic anatomy and pelvic surgery.

 - Be properly trained in specific sling techniques.

 - Be able to recognize and manage complications associated with synthetic mesh sling placement.

 - Considerations about Surgical Mesh for SUI

 - Information for Patients with SUI